tethysplatform/tethys/docs/installation/production/installation.rst

           proxy_pass http://127.0.0.1:8181/geoserver;
     }

-Finally, go to your Geoserver web interface (http://domain-name:8181/geoserver/web), sign in, and set the **Proxy Base URL** in Global settings to:
+Next, go to your Geoserver web interface (http://domain-name:8181/geoserver/web), sign in, and set the **Proxy Base URL** in Global settings to:
 ::

     https://<domain-name>/geoserver